DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 - Determine a sensible folder location

-- Name the project something like *ThirdPerson* or give it something more imaginative if you already have ideas for it in mind
+- Name the project something like *3P* or give it something more imaginative if you already have ideas for it in mind

+-